-Eric Church, ‘Country Music Jesus’ — Story Behind the Lyrics
+Eric Church, ‘Country Music Jesus’ — Story Behind the Song

 One of the most thought-provoking songs on Eric Church's chart-topping, Grammy-nominated 'Chief' album is 'Country Music Jesus.'
-Co-written by the country star with Jeremy Spillman, the song laments those who think country music needs "saving" by someone who's "preaching from the book of Johnny Cash.”
-Eric sat down with The Boot to explain the song's defiant lyrics.
+Co-written by the country star and Jeremy Spillman, the song laments those who think country music needs "saving" by someone who's "preaching from the book of Johnny Cash."
+Below, Church explains to The Boot the story behind the song's lyrics.

 That song is a little tongue-in-cheek.
 There was a particular critic who was lumping me in with a new generation, a new breed, and they didn't like where the music was heading.
 [The critic thinks] that we need to harken back to Johnny Cash, Waylon Jennings -- to make that kind of music.